Route 66: How We Made the Maps

 It’s a matter of orientation

 Another consideration with the 'empty space' was overfill.
-Drawing too detailed a map across the whole page would draw the eye directly from the route and make a noisy layout.
+Drawing too detailed a map across the whole page would draw the eye away from the route and make a noisy layout.
 The road needed to be instantly visible, as did the direction of travel.
-Showing a simple basically road network, rivers and lakes as well as main towns and park areas was enough.
+Showing a simple road network, rivers and lakes as well as main towns and park areas was enough.

 Gutters